scientific-python/specs/purpose-and-process/_index.md

 **Before proposing** a SPEC, we highly recommended that you first **vet the idea** by doing one or more of the following:

-1. discuss the idea with at least one project in the ecosystem,
+1. Discuss the idea with at least one project in the ecosystem—for example, by posting to project mailing lists or by having a birds-of-a-feather discussion at a community conference like SciPy;
-2. discuss the idea with at least one other member of a [Core Project](/specs/core-projects), or
+2. discuss the idea with at least one other member of a [Core Project](/specs/core-projects); or
 3. if it is a technical idea, create a minimal proof of concept.

 **Before submitting** a proposed SPEC: